 Airbnb is a great choice if you want a more local feel when you travel.
 But folks might not like that some Airbnbs only have a few reviews, unlike the thousands of reviews you can find for hotels.

 But Airbnb verifies its hosts by connecting to their social media networks, scanning their IDs, or confirming personal details.

 The fact is bad things can happen everywhere, even fancy hotels.
 But renting an entire apartment or a place with a secure entrance might help if you’re concerned.

 Read my tips on how to find a good and safe rental on Airbnb.

 How to Save Money on Your Stays

 Using a credit card sign-up bonus is a great way to save money on your Airbnb stay.
-For example, you’ll earn 40,000 Barclaycard Arrival miles (after minimum spending) with the Barclaycard Arrival Plus card.
+For example, you’ll earn 40,000 Barclaycard Arrival miles (after minimum spending) with the Barclaycard Arrival Plus World Elite Mastercard.
 That’s worth $400 off travel purchases (like Airbnb stays!) of $100 or more.

 Here’s my review of the card.

-You could also consider the Capital One Venture card.
-You’ll get 40,000 Capital One Venture miles (after minimum spending) also worth $400 when redeemed for travel purchases, like an Airbnb stay.
+You could also consider the Capital One® Venture® Rewards Credit Card.
+You’ll get 40,000 Capital One Venture miles after spending $3,000 on purchases within the first 3 months, also worth $400 when redeemed for travel purchases, like an Airbnb stay.
 The minimum redemption amount is 2,500 Venture miles ($25).